-This article first appeared in the From the Editor column of the Christian Research Journal, volume30, number6 (2007).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the From the Editor column of the Christian Research Journal, volume 30, number 6 (2007).
+For more information about the Christian Research Journal, click here.

 In the past few decades there has been a trend of evangelical Protestants converting to the Roman Catholic Church.
 This migration has included such prominent Christian thinkers and authors as Peter Kreeft, Richard John Neuhaus, Thomas Howard, J. Budziszewski, and Francis J. Beckwith.
 The recent conversion of Beckwith, in particular, hits home, as he was not only the president of the Evangelical Theological Society when he announced his conversion but he is also a leading defender of Christianity who has been a highly valued contributor to this magazine for the past two decades, serving also for a time as our ethics editor.

 For every action there is a reaction, and when someone as prominent as Beckwith adds his name to the growing list of Protestant defectors to Roman Catholicism, confusion and controversy are sure to follow.
 It is appropriate for those who have collaborated with Beckwith to clarify their stance on the matter of evangelicals converting to Catholicism, and so to state our position we offer H. Wayne House’s feature article on p.
 22, as well as what follows in this column.

 I have deliberately chosen an incendiary title for this editorial.
 In 1 John 2:19 the apostle writes, “They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out in order that it might be shown that they all are not of us.”1 In context, John is speaking here of antichrists who were denying that Jesus is the Christ.
 When he said that “they were not really of us” he meant that, although they had been a part of the visible Christian community, they were never truly regenerate believers and therefore were never part of the invisible, true church.